Naruto1730/C-XYZ/README.md

 Originally released as a **Sketchware project** on the *SketchUb* platform on **February 2, 2021**, CXYZ was later made available as `.swb` files for *Sketchware Pro* and *Mod* users.

-***The app is being updated, after its completion, the source code will be available, thanks for your patience!***